mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-porfiri-dhc-dhcpv4-over-dhcpv6-ra.md

 4o6 DHCP set of functionality whereas the legacy client is not aware of being served via a 4o6 DHCP service.

-This new 4o6 Relay Agent (4o6RA), as specified in this document, exchanges DHCP messages between clients and servers using the message formats established in {{RFC8415}}.
+This extended LDRA with 4o6 Relay Agent (4o6RA), exchanges DHCP messages between clients and servers using the message formats established in {{RFC8415}}.
 To maintain interoperability with existing DHCP relays and servers, the message format is unchanged from {{RFC8415}}.
 The 4o6RA implements